-- (f) the reliability and timeliness of escalation processes and reporting systems, including whether there are confidential means for employees to report concerns or violations, and whether these are properly communicated, offer the reporting employee adequate protection from retaliation, and result in appropriate follow up; and - (g) the extent that any non-compliance with internal policies or external legal or regulatory obligations are documented, and appropriate corrective or disciplinary measures are taken, including in respect of individual employees involved. - (3) The internal audit function must have access to and, at least annually, report to the board of directors on - - (a) the strategy of the function; - (b) the function's audit plan, detailing the proposed areas of audit focus; - (c) an assessment on the extent of achievement of the goals set out in the audit plan; - (d) information on its resources; - (e) any factors that may impinge on the internal audit function's independence, objectivity, or effectiveness; - (f) material findings from audits or reviews conducted; - (g) material deficiencies of the internal control system, or of compliance with internal policies and procedures, and include recommendations to remedy all identified deficiencies; and - (h) the extent of management compliance with previously agreed upon corrective or risk mitigating measures.
+- (2) In carrying out the above tasks, the internal audit function must ensure that all material areas of risk and obligation of the insurer are subject to appropriate audit or review over a reasonable period of time, including, but not limited to - - (a) market, insurance, credit, liquidity, operational (including insurance fraud), and regulatory and compliance (including reputational) risk; - (b) accounting and financial policies and whether the associated records are complete and accurate; - (c) the extent of compliance by the insurer with applicable law, regulations, rules, and directives from all relevant regulatory authorities; - (d) intra-group transactions, including intra-group risk transfer and internal pricing; - (e) adherence by the insurer to the insurer's remuneration policy; - (f) the reliability and timeliness of escalation processes and reporting systems, including whether there are confidential means for employees to report concerns or non-compliance, and whether these are properly communicated, offer the reporting employee adequate protection from retaliation, and result in appropriate follow up; and - (g) the extent that any non-compliance with internal policies or external legal or regulatory obligations are documented, and appropriate corrective or disciplinary measures are taken, including in respect of individual employees involved. - (3) The internal audit function must have access to and, at least annually, report to the board of directors or the audit committee if the board of directors so requires on - - (a) the strategy of the function; - (b) the function's audit plan, detailing the proposed areas of audit focus; - (c) an assessment on the extent of achievement of the goals set out in the audit plan; - (d) information on its resources, including an analysis on the appropriateness of those resources; - (e) any factors that may impinge on the internal audit function's independence, objectivity, or effectiveness; - (f) material findings from audits or reviews conducted; - (g) material deficiencies of the internal control system, or of compliance with internal policies and procedures or external legal or regulatory obligations, and include recommendations to remedy all identified deficiencies; and - (h) the extent of management compliance with previously agreed upon corrective or risk mitigating measures.